postlang/posthog-llm/README.md

 PostHog-LLM is a fork of [PostHog](https://github.com/PostHog/posthog) with extensions to use PostHog as a LLM text analytics platform and be able to display the LLM interactions while exploring insights.
+Understand user behavior interacting with your LLMs to gain insights into their preferences, identify patterns and discover how you can improve your LLMs products to better serve your users.

-## Get started for free
+## Get started

 ### Self-hosted